engineerbaz/AWS-Cloud-Knowledge/02 AWS_Services_Introduction.md

 </br>
 Can a VPC consist of multiple region VMs?
 No

+## VPC
+- Virtual Private Cloud
+- Logically isolated section in AWS Cloud, resource can be launched
+- both IPv4 and IPv6 can work

 ## Cloud Front
 - It is like CDN Cache Data Network
 - Clone of your data can be placed in different location where your user location so low latency and fast